-McClure’s favorite moment from his time at Duke was winning the ACC Championship his freshman year.
+McClure’s favorite moment from his time at Duke was winning the ACC Championship his freshmen year.
 “It was an up and down season.
 It was the year to get us (Duke).
 Luol Deng left for the NBA Draft, and Shaun Livingston went straight to the NBA.”
-The key freshman coming in were McClure, DeMarcus Nelson, and Shaun Livingston, but that changed when Livingston went to the NBA, where he was selected 4th overall by the Los Angeles Clippers.
+The key freshmen coming in were McClure, DeMarcus Nelson, and Shaun Livingston, but that changed when Livingston went to the NBA, where he was selected 4th overall by the Los Angeles Clippers.
 David talked about how it was written in newspapers that Duke was down, and this was the year to get them.
 All of the media surrounding Duke and how it was expected to be a down season for them served as extra motivation.

 When reminiscing about his experience at Duke, playing on the biggest stage for the greatest coach, McClure responded, “Looking back, it was so incredible.”
 He looked forward to the game against North Carolina every year.
 It was something he dreamed about as a kid, and the game’s history was something special.